 Another option is to book a Tortuguero package with a tour company.
 The tour company will take care of everything from hotels, transportation and food and also includes some activities.
 Many people choose this option so they don’t need to deal with planning.

 If you are interested, we have a small Tortuguero packages discount with Pachira from San Jose.
-If you don’t want to deal with planning, the tour package is by far the easiest way to visit Tortuguero.
+If you don’t want to deal with planning, the tour package is by far the easiest way to visit Tortuguero as they take care of all the logistics for you.

 Tortuguero Village

-Tortuguero village has a year round population of around 2000 people.
-Tourism is the backbone of the small town with locals working at hotels and restaurants, renting small cabins or as naturalist guides.
-Before tourism, fishing was the main industry due to the rich ocean and river waters.
+Tortuguero village has a year round population of around 2500 people.
+Nowadays, tourism is the backbone of the small town with locals working at hotels and restaurants, renting small cabins or as naturalist guides.
+Before tourism, many locals simply lived off the land, with fishing as the main industry due to the rich ocean and river waters.

 The village is very small.
 The main strip is around 400 meters (.2 miles) long and runs from the main boat dock launch to the entrance to the national park.
 There are some restaurants, souvenir shops, hostels, a park, a church and small hotels.